slaclab/timechart/docs/source/control_panel.rst

         Change the Title and Legend settings of the entire graph:

     * **Graph Title**:
             Default is "TimeChart".
-You can customize the graph title, and its font, font style, and font size by clicking on the Style button next to the text edit.
+You can customize the graph title, and also its font, font style, and font size by clicking on the Style button next to the text edit.

     * **Show Legend Checkbox**:
             Default is unchecked.
-You can check this box to display the legend, which provides all the active curves' names and line colors on the graph.
+You can check this box to display the legend, which provides all the active curves' names and their line colors on the graph.

     * **Change Axis Settings Button**:
             Click on this button will allow you to set:

                 * Labels and Units for the x-axis and y-axis
                 * Whether to display a right y-axis (not displaying by default), and the Label and Unit for the right y-axis
-                * The font, font style, and font size for the Labels and Units.
+                * The font, font style, and font size for the Labels.

     * **Graph Context Menu**:
             You can also right-click on the Graph Canvas to access additional setting options